Liu Bocheng: Second Sino-Japanese War

 Liu, Deng and Deputy Commander Xu Xiangqian led their troops to Shanxi, and carried out bushfighting around Taihang Mountain.
 After rounds of successful battles against the Japanese army, they set up the Jin–Ji–Yu Base Area (晉冀豫抗日根據地) which consisted of parts of Shanxi, Hebei and Henan.
-In 1940, Liu led his division in the Hundred Regiments Campaign, a major campaign led by Peng to breach the blockage on CCP base areas enforced by Japanese forces under the command of General Okamura Yasuji.
+In 1940, Liu led his division in the Hundred Regiments Campaign, a major campaign led by Peng to breach the blockade of CCP base areas enforced by Japanese forces under the command of General Okamura Yasuji.
 At the same time, Liu integrated regular forces with militia, using frontal attack and bushfighting to frustrate the Japanese army's suppression and clean-out efforts.
 The Japanese were so irritated that they sent agents to assassinate Liu.
 Although their mission was a failure, they did succeed in murdering Liu's first daughter when she was kept in kindergarten.
 The Japanese thought that this revenge might distract Liu, but they underestimated Liu's willpower.
 His heightened loathing for the Japanese gave him more courage under fire and more inspiration in command.

 In 1943, Liu was called back to Yan'an for Zheng Feng.
 He pledged his allegiance to Mao and supported Mao's power struggle with Wang Ming.
 On the contrary, Peng stood by Wang and as a result fell out of favour with Mao.
 (Despite this, Liu was still labelled a dogmatist for pursuing his studies in Russia, and he had to make a public apology against his will in 1959.)
 In 1945, Liu attended the 7th National Congress of the CCP in Yan'an, and prepared the counterattack against the Japanese and the forthcoming civil war with KMT armies.